 The mental health team evaluated Alex.
 His physical examination was within normal limits, and a structured interview was conducted using the Clinician-Administered PTSD Scale for DSM-5 (CAPS-5).

-An assessment for PTSD diagnostic criteria revealed that Alex was directly exposed to a stressor when he was involved in the fire and explosion that took the life of his firefighting partner and friend.
+An assessment for PTSD diagnostic criteria revealed that Alex was directly exposed to a stressor when he experienced the bombing of his vehicle that took the life of his fellow Marine and friend.
 He was found to have:

 - One intrusive symptom (nightmares that he refused to discuss)

 - One avoidance symptom (not watching news programs and violent movies)

 - Three negative alterations in cognitions and mood that have worsened after the traumatic event (increasing negative thoughts about himself and his self-worth, passivity and withdrawal, and refusing to participate in group meetings)